What is the rarest wine in the world?

 Assyrtiko

-One of Greece’s hidden secrets, the country has several indigenous varieties of enormous appeal, not least because of its natural freshness, balance, and poise.
+One of Greece’s hidden secrets is that it has several indigenous varieties of enormous appeal, not least because of its natural freshness, balance, and poise.
 Assyrtiko is grown on the idyllic island of Santorini, producing delightful lime-scented wine, noticeably marked by peppery spiciness from the island’s volcanic soil.

 Brachetto

 Brachetto is probably Italy’s least well-known grape, grown in the northern Italian region of Piedmont.
-It produces an aromatic, light red wine that is unusually low in alcohol, often no more than 5.5%.
+It produces an aromatic, light red wine unusually low in alcohol, often no more than 5.5%.
 It is used to make spumante (sparkling) style wines.
-Imagine a light, pink Moscato, and you are nearly there.
+Imagine a light pink Moscato, and you are nearly there.
 Very popular with the ‘I’m driving’ crowd.

 Caberlot